 What Is Cross-Domain Tracking?

-Cross-domain tracking allows recognizing the same users as they navigate between different websites.
+Cross-domain tracking allows recognition of the same users as they navigate between different websites.

 Technically speaking, Google Analytics identifies users and their sessions by assigning each of them an identifier.